This post may contain affiliate links. Please read our disclosure policy.

 My Easy Baked Salmon recipe is our family’s go-to recipe!
 Topped with a simple honey garlic butter and lemon, this easy salmon recipe is sure to become your new go-to as well!

 Salmon is an easy fish to cook.
 It’s delicate, but also holds up well to different cooking methods, from baking, to broiling, to frying to grilling.
-For this easy salmon recipe we are taking the baked route – it’s the most preferred in our household, and coincidentally, the easiest!
+For this easy salmon recipe we are making baked salmon – it’s the most preferred in our household, and coincidentally, the easiest!

 There are generally two types of salmon available in my grocery store (and likely in yours, too) Wild Caught and Farm Raised.
 But what’s the difference?